Altafjord

-Altafjord (Altafjorden; Álttávuonna; Alattionvuono) is a fjord in Alta Municipality in Troms og Finnmark county, Norway.
+The Altafjord (Altafjorden; Álttávuonna; Alattionvuono) is a fjord in Alta Municipality in Finnmark county, Norway.
 The 38 km long fjord stretches from the town of Alta in the south to the islands of Stjernøya and Seiland.
 The 200 km long river Altaelva empties into the fjord at the town of Alta.
 At Stjernøya and Seiland islands, the fjord splits into two straits before emptying into the Norwegian Sea.
 Some of the larger side-branches off the main fjord include Langfjorden, Kåfjorden, and Korsfjorden.

 The fjord was historically known as "Altenfjord", and was referred to as such by British historians throughout most of the 20th century.

 History

 Prehistoric culture

 A large number of prehistoric rock carvings have been found along the fjord, particularly at the bay Jiepmaluokta.
 These locations at Kåfjord, Jiepmaluokta, and Amtmannsnes are assigned a UNESCO World Heritage Site.
 The petroglyphs are dated from 4,200 BC to 500 BC, based on old shorelines and nearby prehistoric settlements.